Skip to Content

 It’s also worth checking the forecast before you go, as this will give you a better idea of what to expect during your visit.

-The classic Easter and Springtime flower is of course the daffodil, a popular Mother’s Day flower.
-You can see fields of daffodils this Easter weekend in London if you head to Green Park, Hampton Court Palace, or St James’s Park in Central London.
+The classic Easter and Springtime flower is, of course, the daffodil, a popular Mother’s Day flower.
+This Easter weekend in London, you can see fields of daffodils if you head to Green Park, Hampton Court Palace, or St James’s Park in Central London.

 Green Park has over one million daffodils in bloom in Spring.
 Head there on the Victoria Line if you’re travelling by tube.

 Outdoor London Easter activities are endless.
-Why not grab the kids bikes or scooters and head to Wimbledon Village to explore the less well-known Cannizaro park this Easter weekend?
+This Easter weekend, grab the kids’ bikes or scooters and head to Wimbledon Village to explore the less well-known Cannizaro park.

-There you will find beautiful blooming purple crocuses.
-My kids loved the aviary at the entrance of the park which is filled with finches, cockatiels and yellow canaries.
+There, you will find beautiful blooming purple crocuses.
+My kids loved the aviary at the park’s entrance, which is filled with finches, cockatiels, and yellow canaries.

 London Easter Activities